About Fire Science

 For firefighters, our faculty make great scientists.

-You’ll learn a wide range of skills from fire suppression to emergency rescue to how to handle hazardous materials.
-You’ll operate the equipment, acquire basic EMT skills and, yes, you’ll even study the chemistry involved in the way a fire behaves.
-It’s all in a few semesters’ work on your way to becoming that special breed of scientist who knows how to run into a burning building.
+When you train to be a firefighter at Butler, you learn a wide range of skills, from fire suppression to emergency rescue.
+You’ll operate hoses, acquire basic EMT skills, learn to handle hazardous materials and study the chemistry involved in the way a fire develops.
+In a few semesters’ of work, you become that special breed of scientist who knows how to run into a burning building.

 Fire Science Partnership